The Modern Fertility Crisis: Why It's Not Your Fault You're Having Trouble Getting Pregnant

 The fact is, so many aspects of our modern world—and health issues that result from them—are compounding in a way that makes it more difficult to have a baby than ever before.
 “It’s often several minor problems, none of which would be too debilitating on their own, that are ganging up on you statistically to create infertility,” says Jill Blakeway, DACM, LAc, doctor of Chinese medicine, founder of the Yinova Center in New York City, and co-author of Making Babies.

-So, what are these aspects of our modern, fast-paced life that may be contributing the most to infertility issues?
+So, what are these aspects of our modern, fast-paced life that may be contributing the most to fertility issues?
 We asked the experts to weigh in.
 While many of these factors are not directly within your control, knowing what they are can help to free you of the burden of guilt and arm you (and your partner) with the knowledge you need to ask for help.

 1. Men’s sperm quality and quantity is plummeting.